Professional Script Formatting

 Your average overworked and underpaid script reader slaving away in some Hollywood hotshot’s Century City office

 is just looking for an excuse - any excuse - to tear your submission apart.
 And nothing will make that

 screenplay contest judge's temper enflame more than a poorly formatted or shoddily presented script.

 save you the embarrassment of such a shredding, the recommended Hollywood standards for formatting a feature length

 motion picture screenplay are explained below.

-You can also by specialized software tailored specifically for formatting such as Movie Outline which does most of the work for you, auto-completing as you type and formatting your text and margins automatically.
+You can also buy specialized software tailored specifically for formatting such as Script Studio which does most of the work for you, auto-completing as you type and formatting your text and margins automatically.